tinagray1/Margarita-Data-Analysis/README.md

 ### Process Overview
 1. Extracting data
    - I downloaded the data in .csv format from our POS system, Toast.
    - Toast limits you to only downloading one month of data at a time.
-I decided to look at March 2024, April 2024, June 2024, July 2024, and March 2025.
+I decided to look at March 2024, April 2024, June 2024, July 2024, March 2025, and April 2025.
 2. Data Cleaning (Excel)
    - Removed columns that were irrelevant to the analysis or redundant to save processing time in SQL and Tableau
    - Filtered data to remove rows that contained customer phone numbers